 9.10.3.1 Introduction

-A measurement is defined as an CSI-RS based inter-frequency measurement provided it is not defined as an intra-frequency measurement according to clause 9.10.2.
+A measurement is defined as a CSI-RS based inter-frequency measurement provided it is not defined as an intra-frequency measurement according to clause 9.10.2.

-If a UE is configured with the higher layer parameter CSI-RS-Resource-Mobility and the higher layer parameter associatedSSB is configured, the UE shall be able to identify inter-frequency cells indicated for measurment and perform CSI-RSRP, CSI-RSRQ, and CSI-SINR measurements of identified inter-frequency cells.
+If a UE is configured with the higher layer parameter CSI-RS-Resource-Mobility and the higher layer parameter associatedSSB is configured, the UE shall be able to identify inter-frequency cells indicated for measurement and perform CSI-RSRP, CSI-RSRQ, and CSI-SINR measurements of identified inter-frequency cells.

 When measurement gaps are needed, the UE is not expected to detect the associated SSB on an inter-frequency measurement object which start earlier than the gap starting time + switching time, nor perform measurement of the CSI-RS resource configured in CSI-RS-Resource-Mobility which ends later than the gap end – switching time.
 When the inter-frequency cells are in FR2 and the per-FR gap is configured to the UE in EN-DC, SA NR, NE-DC and NR-DC, or the serving cells are in FR2, the inter-frequency cells are in FR2 and the per-UE gap is configured to the UE in SA NR and NR-DC, the switching time is 0.25ms.
 Otherwise the switching time is 0.5ms.